postgres-ai/docs/docs/database-lab/config-reference.md

 - `partial` (key-value, optional) - defines options for partial dumping.
 Available options: `tables`:
    - `tables` (list of strings, optional) - dumps definition and/or data of only the listed tables.
 - `immediateRestore` (key-value, optional) - provides options for direct restore to a Database Lab Engine instance.
-   - `forceInit` (boolean, optional, default: false) - init data even if the Postgres directory (see the configuration option `global.dataDir`) is not empty.
+   - `forceInit` (boolean, optional, default: false) - init data even if the Postgres directory (see the configuration options `global.mountDir` and `global.dataSubDir`) is not empty.
 Note the existing data might be overwritten.

 ### Job `logicalRestore`
 Restores a PostgreSQL database from an archive created by pg_dump in one of the non-plain-text formats.